-So you put/are putting your urban planner through college, you supported them as a companion or close friend when they studied and sacrificed fun with you for writing papers about gentrification, or maybe you continue to put up with their late nights and constant bitching about illegal signs and grandiose plans for everything under the sun.
+So you put/are putting your urban planner through college, you supported them as a companion or close friend when they studied and sacrificed fun with you for writing papers about gentrification, or maybe you continue to put up with their late nights and constant complaining about illegal signs and grandiose plans for everything under the sun.
 As if putting up with these things are not enough, this wannabe Hippodamus in your life at one point or another expects you to give them a gift.
 Well, the question most people ask is, "what do planners want (other than complete streets and an open space utopia)?"

 Maps and other geographical representations

 First and foremost, urban and regional planners have a rather peculiar affinity for geospatial representations.
 No, it doesn't need to be a world map (unless its pretty sweet), but perhaps a map of their college campuses, a cool map of the state they live in, or for the more Muir-esque planner in your life, a map of the national park system!
 Something cool for them to hang up in their office or cubicle.

-City Prints is probably running a sale on their items.
+City Prints is usually a go-to for these items.
 We guarantee City Prints has something that any urban planner or armchair urbanist will love!

 Many planners consider themselves to be serious professionals.
 Now we know their dark and dirty secrets, but they try to carry on a persona of "having it all together".
 Anyways, they like to look as if they are big boys and girls with nice desk gadgets.
 The days of the old desk globe are over, unless of course it is one that is solar powered!
 Grab your planner the desktop storm forecaster shown above, a Mova globe, or maybe some cool geeky stuff that they can show off to their coworkers!

 City specific items